salamcast/nixbook-tile/README.md

 ---

 #### My nixbook version with a tiling window manager:
-my Base System is a **ThinkPad E440** with i3 2.4 GHz and 8GB ram
+my Base System is a **ThinkPad E440** with i3 2.4 GHz and 12GB ram
 - configured i3 desktop and brave browser base
-- Zoom, and Libreoffice installed by default flathub enabled out of the box.
+- Zoom, and Libreoffice installed by default
+- Flathub enabled out of the box.
 - Automatic weekly OS updates with 4 weeks of roll backs
 - Daily flatpak updates
-- vscode and some estensions
+- vscode
 - docker
 - oracle cli
 - ghostty